Writers in areas of

 *no charges for these meetings

-for those interested in therapy issues – I have a long history at professional level in attachment theory, existential writing & practice,
+for those interested in therapy issues – I have a long history with attachment theory, existential writing & practice,

-contemporary psychoanalytic understandings – interpersonal understandings – occasionally this may give a flavour to some of my writings in terms of authenticity.
-Otherwise I can write on any subject takes my interest – and you can write on any subject that takes your interest – just basic casual observations – all of it is fine.
+latest contemporary understandings in some of those fields – interpersonal understandings – occasionally this may give a flavour to some of my writings in terms of authenticity.
+Otherwise I can write on any subject that takes my interest – and you can write on any subject that takes your interest – just basic casual observations with no particular significance than that it was a few moments of something that you had seen – thought about – all of it is fine.
 I sometimes write very ordinary comedies.
-Or even little stories about Dorset.
+Or even little stories about Dorset – which I might bring once in a while.

-People are very hesitant to join such writing groups – for fear they won’t fit in or won’t be accepted – that of course is the biggest resistance in many ways to them getting their writing done – it’s best just to come along and find out – that 1st step – have you ever heard the comment – the 1st step is half the journey.
+People are very hesitant to join such writing groups – for fear they won’t fit in or won’t be accepted – that of course is the biggest resistance in many ways to them getting their writing done – it’s best just to come along and find out – that first step – if have you ever heard the comment –

 FIRST HALF THEME: